sileneundula/LiberatoP2P-Whitepaper/protocols/Decentralized_Name_Assignment_Service.md

 DNS is an assignment protocol for assigning domain names to IP addresses and other sort of assignment.
 This paper introduces a new, decentralized, domain name assignment protocol for Web 3.20.
 This assignment protocol is standardized to make it easy for lots of people to use.
 The standard is defined below.

+## DNAS RECORDS

+`PIVOTADDR`: Uses a Pivot-Point For Domain Names, or more specifically a 32-48 byte hash of owner pivot point where the mapping of addresses takes place usually on a blockchain,

+`INTEROPCHAIN`: Uses a Blockchain for namespaces.

 ## 1. Domain Name System Using Pivots

 A PivotNamespace is a namespace created as a gateway to domain names.
 It is 32-48 bytes in size, but can alternatively be shorterned to 6-8 bytes.